nanos-world/docs/scripting/utility/Color.rst

 A color composed of components (R, G, B, A) with floating point precision.
 The values are between 0 and 1.

-.. tip:: This structures is Open Sourced at https://github.com/nanos-world/nanos-world-lua-lib.
+.. tip:: This structure is Open Sourced at https://github.com/nanos-world/nanos-world-lua-lib.
 Feel free to push merge requests and suggest changes!

 Usage